servicemeshinterface/smi-spec/apis/traffic-metrics/v1alpha1/traffic-metrics.md

   rules and force integrations to query those directly.
 This feels like it increases the bar for metrics stores to change their internal configuration around to support this specification.
-There is also not a multi-tenant story for Prometheus series visibility that maps across Kuberenetes RBAC.
+There is also not a multi-tenant story for Prometheus series visibility that maps across Kubernetes RBAC.
 From the other side, consumers of these metrics will have to do discovery of Prometheus' location in the cluster and do some kind of queries to surface the data that they need.